 - in a careless manner such that its wash or wake will endanger or unnecessarily interfere with any other person or property (8-2.01); or

 - in a manner that exceeds noise limits or otherwise causes a public nuisance.
 (8-1.13 and 8-2.01).

 - precludes operation of a personal watercraft between one hour before sunset and 9:30 a.m. the following day (8-3.05);

 - restricts operation of a personal watercraft at a speed which results in more than a minimum wake within 300 feet of the shoreline (8-3.07); and

 - precludes operation of a personal watercraft in a single area for more than 30 consecutive minutes and the operator is subject to citation if such operation is liable to be a nuisance to residents (8-3.15).

 The LMCD encourages and supports safety and lake use education for all watercraft operators.

 Watercraft Operator’s Permit.
 Through its Save the Lake Fund, the LMCD partners with the Hennepin County Sheriff’s Office Water Patrol, MN DNR, Mound Fire Department, and AL & Almas to offer a Boater Safety Education Program which qualifies participants for a MN DNR Watercraft Operator’s Permit (currently required for boat operators 12-17 years old, but recommended for all boaters).
-(Classes currently suspended due to COVID-19)
+Class is scheduled for June 13, 2022.
+Sign up.